Skip to code content (skip section selection)

 4) If the project is built to meet locally required measures, then Attachment E must be signed by the Green Building Compliance Professional of Record.
 For residential alteration and addition projects which increase total conditioned floor area of the building by no more than 1,000 square feet, the applicant may sign the green building submittal, and a Green Building Compliance Professional of Record is not required.

-5) If the Director has approved use of an alternate rating system, or documentation of equivalency as approved by the Director.
-For buildings that propose to meet such alternate standards, then Attachment E must be signed by the Green Building Compliance Professional of Record.
+5) If the Director has approved an equivalency per AB-005, the project must provide documentation that the approved approach has been applied.
+For such buildings, Attachment E must be signed by the Green Building Compliance Professional of Record.

 Temporary Certificate of Occupancy

 A Temporary Certificate of Occupancy may be issued pending final compliance certification.
 However, no final Certificate of Completion may be issued until Green Building Final Compliance Verification (Attachment E of this bulletin) has been received, reviewed and accepted by the Department of Building Inspection.

 All projects are subject to comprehensive review by the Department of Building Inspection or its agents.
 Project sponsors must maintain comprehensive records to allow verification that all requirements have been met.
 Buildings that receive certification through LEED or GreenPoint Rated will generally be accepted as being fully compliant.
 The Department of Building Inspection may review any aspect of green building project.

 Failure to meet all required Green Building requirements will subject a project sponsor to all enforcement and abatement remedies detailed in the San Francisco Building Code.

 Patrick O’Riordan, C.B.O.
 3/20/2023